Literacy

 Disciplinary literacy – or subject-specific literacy – recognises that literacy skills are both general and subject specific.
 Across all disciplines in our school, teachers model for students how to read, write and communicate effectively in their subjects to equip them with the literacy skills required for further education, employment and adult life.

-Our school is passionate about Literacy and leads on the trust-wide ‘TCAT Reads’ project: “every teacher, an expert teacher of reading.”
+Our school is passionate about literacy and leads on the trust-wide ‘TCAT Reads’ project: “every teacher, an expert teacher of reading.”

 Our literacy values: